Bryteog/Bank-Customer-Churn-Prediction/README.md

 #### Bank-Customer-Churn-Prediction
 The task at hand is to predict whether a customer at a bank will close their account or not based on certain given features, as well as the ones you create yourself.
-The data is obtained from [kaggle](https://www.kaggle.com/competitions/playground-series-s4e1/data).
+The data is obtained from a [kaggle](https://www.kaggle.com/competitions/playground-series-s4e1/data) competition.

 <hr>